June 18-23, 2017

 For students entering grades 7-8 in September 2016, chosen by OSPI’s Migrant Education Program.

-Centrum presents the first year in a three-year commitment to arts education for students in Washington State’s Migrant Education Program.
+Centrum presents the second year in a three-year commitment to arts education for students in Washington State’s Migrant Education Program.

 The goal of Voices from the Field Arts Academy is to provide outstanding arts experiences for middle school students in Washington State’s Migrant Education programs.
 Many of these students have not had a lot of opportunity to experience the arts in their regular school day.
 Some struggle academically trying to keep up to grade level in the face of moving from school to school while their families move for their work.
 OSPI believes that their experiences in meaningful arts classes will both inspire them to find their own strengths and creativity and be an avenue through which increased literacy and academic development takes place.